sujananitarun/Snake_Tarun-Sujanani/README.md

 # Snake
 A fully functional snake game.
-The snake gets bigger as it eats up a fruit and dies on either hitting on a wall or its own tail.
+The snake gets bigger as it eats up a fruits and dies on either hitting a wall or its own tail.